Data Bus Development For Governmental Corporation

 Stage 3: Data processing algorithm development

 During this phase, the team developed processing algorithms that convert data to the required format.
-After successful processing, the data is sent to the next step of the workflow – internal customer’s products and systems.
+After successful processing, the data is sent to the next step of the workflow – customer’s internal products and systems.

 Solution

-Azati developed a standalone application powered by Apache Camel Framework that acts like middleware and a data bus between two enterprise systems.
+Azati developed a standalone application powered by Apache Camel Framework that acts as middleware and a data bus between two enterprise systems.
 The solution receives data from the SAP ERP system, converts it from XML to JSON, adds extra meta-information and sends results as the HTTP request to the document generation API.

-This is how data is transferred and processedbetween main components:
+This is how data is transferred and processed between main components:

-- SAP ERP system sends a request (message) to the data bus
+1. SAP ERP system sends a request (message) to the data bus

-- Data bus forwards the received message to the document generation system
+2. Data bus forwards the received message to the document generation system

-- The request is processed in the Document generation system
+3. The request is processed in the Document generation system

-- Data bus forwards the received message to SAP ERP
+5. Data bus forwards the received message to SAP ERP

 SCREENSHOTS